Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Methods

-The BBM model includes an optional population-derived prior on the FC between networks to encode population trends and variability in connectivity.
-We recently developed a novel informative prior for correlation matrices based on Cholesky factorization for this purpose \citep{mejia2025leveraging}, which accurately captures population patterns of variability in FC.
-By contrast, the inverse Wishart distribution, a common choice of parametric prior for FC due to its conjugacy with the multivariate Normal distribution \citep{honnorat2019covariance, harrison2020modelling, mejia2025leveraging}, has limited ability to model variance patterns.
-The BBM FC prior shrinks the subject-level FC toward the population mean to alleviate sampling error and within-subject variability, building on a long literature of the benefits of Bayesian shrinkage for FC estimation \citep{ledoit2004well, su2009modified, chen2010shrinkage, varoquaux2010brain, shou2014shrinkage, mejia2015improving, dai2017predicting, mejia2018improved, rahim2019population, pervaiz2020optimising, honnorat2022covariance}.
+BBM includes an optional population-derived prior on the FC between networks to encode population trends and variability in FC, which shrinks the subject-level FC toward the population mean to alleviate sampling error and stabilize within-subject fluctuations.
+It is well-established that Bayesian shrinkage is beneficial for reliable FC estimation \citep{ledoit2004well, su2009modified, chen2010shrinkage, varoquaux2010brain, shou2014shrinkage, mejia2015improving, dai2017predicting, mejia2018improved, rahim2019population, pervaiz2020optimising, honnorat2022covariance}.
+However, the inverse-Wishart distribution, a common choice of parametric prior for FC due to its conjugacy with the multivariate Normal distribution \citep{honnorat2019covariance, harrison2020modelling, mejia2025leveraging}, has limited ability to capture population variance patterns.
+We recently developed a novel informative prior for correlation matrices based on Cholesky factorization, which accurately captures population variance in FC and outperforms the inverse-Wishart for FC estimation \citep{mejia2025leveraging}.

 In this section, we describe and illustrate the two main steps in BBM: prior estimation and model fitting.
-We first present the Bayesian model for individual-level functional topography and connectivity with population priors.
-We then describe how we derive the priors, illustrating the process using data from the HCP.
+We first present the Bayesian model.
+We then describe how we derive the priors, illustrating the process using HCP data.
 Our HCP-derived priors are freely available for download, and we share our code so it can be adapted to other contexts.
-We also illustrate application of BBM to individuals from the HCP.
-All of the techniques described here are implemented in the \texttt{BayesBrainMap} R package, and code for the analyses presented here are available via Github.
+Finally, we illustrate the application of BBM to several individuals from the HCP.
+All of the techniques described here are implemented in the \texttt{BayesBrainMap} R package, and code for the analyses presented are available via Github (\url{https://github.com/statMINDlab/BBM-demo}).